 Corfe was excellent.
 Of the bagillion castles in England, we decided this would be one that we stopped at and toured.
 It’s an interesting place because, it looks like just a really old castle way up on a hill, but when you started hiking up to it, you realize there’s an entire village hiding over the back of it.

 There was a school field trip touring while we were there and we got to see them launch a trebuchet for the kids.
 While the students were being herded at the castle entrance, we were the only tourists exploring the castle grounds.
 It was a super blustery day and was actually difficult to maintain our footing.
 But it was definitely a solid stop.
 It’s a bit of an entry fee, but worth it.

 Gosh, if Corfe wasn’t cool enough, West Lulworth knocked my socks off.
+A definite UK bucket list sight.
 And I walk away with very valuable information for anyone wanting to explore here, so keep reading.
 West Lulworth is home to Lulworth Cove and is also a starting point for a hike to the famous Durdle Door.

 It’s a gorgeous hike.
 But it’s really hard.
 And once you get there, you’ll find out there’s a parking lot just above Durdle Door anyway.
 So, consider doing the super short hike to Lulworth Cove from West Lulworth.
 And then driving over to the other Durdle Door parking lot further west.
 Save your energy for climbing the stairs to the beach.
 There are still plenty.